h8d13/HayDay/README.md

 I will however, show the full work to get there.
 Also thanks to @claritycoders for inspiration with the fishing bot.

 ---
-Accessing a iOs or Android device
+## Accessing a iOS or Android device

 For android you can use use scrcpy --fullscreen [Scrcpy GitHub](https://github.com/Genymobile/scrcpy)

-Unsure about iOs specifics.
+Unsure about iOS specifics.

-This would be your first hurdle.
+This would be your first hurdle, but you can also use bluestacks or any emulator that let's you run the game in full-screen with input.

 As per any automation problem we should break down the exercise: